futurice/cv-generator/README.md

 # Futurice CV Generator

-Note, this repository contains copies of some Sharp Sans fonts.
-Add your machine to https://inventory.futurice.com/inventory/license/546 if you didn't already have them installed.
+Note, you need to add copies of some Sharp Sans fonts under `fonts/` to use with Docker or have them installed in your system font storage for usage locally.

 ## Running locally